All-in-One Overview of High Strength Steel Plates Types and Grades

 Best For | Custom knives, dies | Precision dies, larger tools |

-o1 vs a2 steel depends on your priorities: O1 gives better edge holding, A2 offers better toughness and stability.
+O1 vs A2 steel depends on your priorities: O1 tool steel gives better edge holding, while A2 steel offers better toughness and stability.

-Both O1 steel for knives and A2 steel for knives are viable, depending on the knife’s purpose.
+Both O1 steel for knives and A2 steel knives are viable, depending on the knife’s purpose.

 If you need a simple, affordable, and easy-to-heat-treat steel for knife making or cold tooling, O1 tool steel is an excellent choice.